 If you own a second property, the first thing you have to do is to tell HM Revenue & Customs which one is your main home.
 You have two years from buying a property to decide which one you will nominate as your main home.
 And you can’t just make the decision arbitrarily – you have to live in your home for it to qualify as your main or principle residence.

-SAVVY TIP: If you have a property that was your main home at any time, the last 18 months of ownership after you move out are free of capital gains tax.
-This changed from three years in April 2014.
+SAVVY TIP: If you have a property that was your main home at any time, the last 18 months of ownership after you move out are almost always free of capital gains tax.
+This applies even if you have to move out of your home in this period.
+This changed from three years in April 2014, and is due to reduce to nine months from April 2020.

 Main home or second home?